 How can I create a balanced meal plan?

 Create a balanced meal plan by controlling portions and including various food groups.
-Prepare meals ahead and use nutritious, satisfying meal ideas to stay on track.
+Prepare meals and use nutritious, satisfying meal ideas to stay on track.

 What role does hydration play in weight loss?